 Some of the top things to do in Taxco include:

-These are just a few of the many things to do in Taxco, and visitors are sure to find many other unique and exciting activities and attractions in this charming colonial city.
+These are just a few of the many things to do in Taxco, and visitors are sure to find many other unique and exciting activities and attractions in this charming colonial city and in its surroundings.

 Taxco is a unique and charming city that combines history, architecture, culture, and natural beauty.
-This small town is a hidden gem in Mexico that is well worth a visit, and it’s easy to see why it’s known as Silver City.
+This small town is a hidden gem that is well worth a visit, and it’s easy to see why it’s known as a Silver City.

 Whether you’re interested in history, architecture, culture, or nature, Taxco has something for everyone.
-So why not add this destination to your travel list and discover the magic of Taxco for yourself?
+So why not add this destination to your travel list and discover the magic of Taxco de Alarcon for yourself?